Safin-mod/Blocktime/README.md

 - Explanation: These market pairs might be impacted by consistent congestion or operational inefficiencies, and could benefit from re-evaluation of scheduled blocks.
 [Routes with Frequent Delays Image ](https://drive.google.com/file/d/1JotptBl_O--GAUxh5HktJ_LReupoS9k8/view?usp=sharing)

+## Variable Selection and Reduction
+In order to improve the model’s performance and reduce multicollinearity, I performed a thorough selection process by dropping variables that were redundant or highly correlated with the target variable, Block.
+This helps in ensuring that the model is not overwhelmed with irrelevant or duplicate information.

+### The following reasons guided my decision to drop certain variables:
+- Redundant Variables: Many columns, such as "OriginCityName" and "DestCityName", were repetitive and contained overlapping information that would not contribute new insights to the analysis.
+- High Correlation with the Target: Variables that were highly correlated with the target variable, Block, were removed to prevent overfitting and ensure the model remained generalizable.
+- Irrelevant or Identifier Variables: Columns like "Tail_Number" and "Flight_Number_Operating_Airline" are mostly unique identifiers that don't contribute to the predictive power of the model.
+- By reducing the dataset from over 119 variables to just 27, I ensured that the remaining features are meaningful, non-redundant, and improve the overall efficiency and interpretability of the model.

 ## Model Building
 Model Used: Random Forest